 Do not use the planer and jointer on man-made products such as plywood, particle board, MDF, etc. The adhesives in these products will cause rapid dulling of the cutters.
 Also, do not run wood with paint and other coatings on these machines.
 Paint and some other types of coatings contain highly abrasive particles that will lead to the rapid dulling of cutters.
 Also, paint will hide metal fasteners in the wood that can damage cutters.
+Do not plane wood with loose knots or knots that are likely to come loose during planing.
+Loose knots can cause significant damage to cutters.
+The same is true for glued-up assemblies made up of small wood segments such as those used in segmented bowls, etc. These can break apart and cause significant cutter damage.
 Before running any wood on these machines, ensure the wood is free of coatings, dirt, debris and metal.
-Read and comply with the sign posted above the planer.
+Read and comply with the sign posted on and above the planer.

-Attempting to cut material that is electrically conductive on the SawStop table saws is likely to activate the safety breaking system.
-Wet wood, wood with certain coatings, treated wood, aluminum and material having a metallic component or layer are examples of electrically conductive material.
-Always consult a monitor before cutting questionable material.
-Remember, a member who activates the break system for any reason is responsible for reimbursing the club for the cost of replacing the blade and brake cartridge.
+Attempting to cut material that is electrically conductive on the SawStop table saws, or allowing a metallic item such as a miter gauge to contact a spinning blade, is likely to activate the safety braking system.
+Wet wood, wood with certain coatings, treated wood, aluminum and material having a metallic component or layer and body parts are examples of electrically conductive material.
+Always consult a monitor or knowledgeable club member before cutting questionable material.
+The Club has a process to be followed when the safety breaking system is activated.
+Click hereto read it.

 None of the machines in the shop shall be used for cutting ferrous metal.